Use case: Troubleshoot network connectivity

 Network Topology shows charts in the details pane.
 The information includes ingress and egress traffic between your selected entity and the connected entity.
 For example, Network Topology provides the latest values for queries per second (QPS) and the HTTP request latency.

-In the request latency chart, you see values for the 50th, 95ht, and 99th percentiles.
+In the request latency chart, you see values for the 50th, 95th, and 99th percentiles.
 In this example, assume that all of the latency values are higher than you expected.

 1The figure is for reference.
 Its data doesn't reflect the use case.

-You see a significant jump that happened about 2 hours ago, roughly when the first issues were reported.
+You see a significant jump that happened about two hours ago, roughly when the first issues were reported.
 You're confident that the issue is related to increased latency with the load balancer.

-Having a high-level view of the issue, you investigate the load balancer further by going to the Load Balancing console.
+Having a high-level view of the issue, you investigate the load balancer further by going to the Load balancing page in the Google Cloud console.
 You eventually find that an instance in the load balancer's backend service was taking longer than normal to respond.
 You take that instance out of service, which resolves the issue.